mustafasaifee42/VR-Viz/ReadMe/BarGraph.md

 Property|Type|Description
 ---|---|---
 type|string|Defines type of bar that would be created. __Not Required.
-Default value: box__. _Available values: box, cone or cylinder._ position|object|Defines the how the position of bars will be mapped. __Required.__ position.x|object|__Required.__ position.x.scaleType|float|Defines the scale type for x position of the bar. __Required.__ _Available values: ordinal._
+Default value: box__. _Available values: box, cone or cylinder._ class|function|Returns the class (html class) for the bars as a function of the data.
+If space in present then the 2 string with space in between will be taken as different classes.
+Classes cannot begin with a number and nust not contain any special characters expect _.
+This can be used for animating or creating interactions with the bars. __Not Required.__ id|function|Returns the id (html id) for the bars as a function of the data.
+If space in present then the 2 string with space in between will be taken as different id. ids cannot begin with a number and nust not contain any special characters expect _.
+No 2 ids must be same as id acts as a unique identifier.
+This can be used for animating or creating interactions with the bars. __not Required.__ position|object|Defines the how the position of bars will be mapped. __Required.__ position.x|object|__Required.__ position.x.scaleType|float|Defines the scale type for x position of the bar. __Required.__ _Available values: ordinal._